-Before you run an orchestration plan, you can use an isolated Orchestrator DataLab to test the entire plan, including the verification of VM backups, replicas and storage snapshots.
-All changes made to VMs during a lab session will be discarded as soon as the testing process is over.
+Before you run an orchestration plan, you can use an isolated Orchestrator DataLab to test the entire plan, including the verification of vSphere and agent backups, replicas and storage snapshots.
+All changes made to machines during a lab session will be discarded as soon as the testing process is over.

-Testing is currently not supported for CDP replica plans.
+Testing is currently not supported for CDP replica and cloud plans.

 Orchestrator DataLabs are based on Veeam Backup & Replication virtual labs.
 While a Veeam Backup & Replication virtual lab is an appliance VM that creates an isolated network, Orchestrator adds the capability to easily create multiple test environments, to perform recovery and application verification including custom scripts, and to generate detailed reporting.

 DataLabs may be powered on independently from orchestration plans and used for other test cases (for example, to test patches or upgrades).
 You can add one or more orchestration plans to any running lab and verify the plans there.
-You can also choose to keep VM replicas running in the lab, so that additional tests can be performed.
+You may choose to keep the lab running, so that additional tests can be performed.

 To test an orchestration plan:

-- In the Veeam Backup & Replication console, create a virtual lab that will be used to start VM backups, replicas and storage snapshots.
+- In the Veeam Backup & Replication console, create a virtual lab that will be used to start vSphere and agent backups, replicas and storage snapshots.

 For more information, see the Veeam Backup & Replication User Guide, section Virtual Lab.

-When creating a virtual lab, mind the following:
+When creating a virtual lab, consider the following: